ssj4maiko/ffos-lantern/README.md

-ffos-lantern
+Vanilla Lantern
 ============

-Firefox OS - Lantern
+Firefox OS - Lantern App

 A simple app with a white screen (and some instructions in a black background).
 My insterest was in trying priviledged and certifies APIs, in this case, forcing full brightness and changing it back.